 Hagin, the deputy chief of staff for operations, played a key role in organizing the president's summit with North Korean leader Kim Jong Un in Singapore.

-"Joe Hagin has been a huge asset to my administration," Trump said in a statement .
-He added that, "We will miss him in the office and even more on the road."
+"Joe Hagin has been a huge asset to my administration," Trump said in a statement.
+He added, "We will miss him in the office and even more on the road."

 Former title: White House aide

-The circumstances, or reasons, surrounding Sadler's departure from the White House were not immediately clear.
-The New York Times reported Sadler's departure came after an ongoing feud with another staffer, and not because of her comment about the Arizona senator.
+The circumstances, or reasons, surrounding Sadler's departure were not immediately clear.
+The New York Times reported that it came after an ongoing feud with another staffer, and not because of Sadler's comment about the Arizona senator.

 “Kelly Sadler is no longer employed within the Executive Office of the President," Raj Shah, a White House deputy press secretary, said in a statement.